eitan-lich/PHP-Shop/README.md

-# An eCommerce website built using Php, Html, Css, Javascript and Jquery
+# An eCommerce website built using Php, HTML, CSS, Javascript and jQuery.